sahithig1/capstone_greenhouse_emissions/README.md

 - Overview Source: [Six climate breakthroughs that made 2022 a step toward net zero by Leslie Kaufman and Laura Millan Lombrana](https://www.stltoday.com/news/world/six-climate-breakthroughs-that-made-2022-a-step-toward-net-zero/article_b87f90e9-0945-56e9-ba52-0e1c053198eb.html), [United States: CO2 Country Profile by Hannah Ritchie and Max Roser](https://ourworldindata.org/co2/country/united-states?country=USA~CHN~JPN~DEU)

 ##  Results

-### Database
+### Data Extraction and Storage

+- The data for the project is extracted from the World bank database.
+Though, there are several ways to retrieve the dataset, Python’s WBGAPI is chosen because of the ease of data retrieval and availability of current data.
-We used a python library(wbgapi) that fetches World Bank Data directly into the dataframe using API.
-Pandas is used to clean the data and perform an exploratory analysis.
-The data is then loaded into a local PostGres database.
-Postgres(SQL) is the database we intend to use, and the structure of the database is designed using the QuickDBD tool.
-We will eventually run the database in AWS.
+- Pandas is used to clean the data and perform exploratory data analysis.
+The data is then loaded into PostGreSQL AWS RDS instance.
+- The structure of the database is designed using the QuickDBD tool.

-#### The ERD diagram is shown below,
+#### The ERD diagram is shown below:

 <img src="https://github.com/sahithig1/capstone_greenhouse_emissions/blob/main/images/ERD_final.png" width="550" >